Anno is an entertaining, surprising, utterly fresh experience of Vivaldi’s Four Seasons for string orchestra and electronics.

 Combining old and new, acoustic and electronic, 'popular' and classical, Anno ultimately defies and questions our need for any such categorisation.

-Anno was commissioned by Scottish Ensemble and Spitalfields Music.
+Anno was co-commissioned by Scottish Ensemble and Spitalfields Music.

 Scottish Ensemble Artistic Director Jonathan Morton approached Anna to write the piece after recognising similarities between Anna’s writing style and Vivaldi’s.